THE MASSACRE AT LE PARADIS - HELL IN PARADISE - MAY1940.

 15th May 1940

 Allied shelling continued – Considerable damage to enemy area apparent through glasses – Enemy attack along front – Heaviest attacks, infantry and air, on French – Considerable dive bombing – “C” Coy attacked by low flying aircraft – 1 aircraft shot down by “C” Coy.
-Unconfirmed descent of enemy parachutist – area to be cleared of civilians – Digging completed – Tactical wiring completed – Considerable enemy shelling on back areas – Shells in D.C & H.Q Coy areas- Shelling in Bn H.Q Area – 3 Casualties in “C” Coy ( 2 wounded, 1 killed) – French native Division on right reported broken – Allied shelling ceased – “C” & “A” Coys moved to right – “A” Coy to attack BIERGE, reported taken by enemy – “C” Coy to cover rear of BIERGE & to support “A” Coy if required – At commencement of attack BIERGE discovered held by 1/R.S. (editor note Royal Scots) Bn withdrew during night (approx. midnight) to fresh line in front of OVERIECHE (editor note believed to be OVERIJSE) – Roads mined before withdrawal – Transport lines had been bombed during afternoon – No casualties.
+Unconfirmed descent of enemy parachutists – Area to be cleared of civilians – Digging completed – Tactical wiring completed – Considerable enemy shelling on back areas – Shells in D.C & H.Q Coy areas- Shelling in Bn H.Q Area – 3 Casualties in “C” Coy ( 2 wounded, 1 killed) – French native Division on right reported broken – Allied shelling ceased – “C” & “A” Coys moved to right – “A” Coy to attack BIERGE, reported taken by enemy – “C” Coy to cover rear of BIERGE & to support “A” Coy if required – At commencement of attack BIERGE discovered held by 1/R.S. (editor note Royal Scots) Bn withdrew during night (approx. midnight) to fresh line in front of OVERIECHE – Roads mined before withdrawal – Transport lines had been bombed during afternoon – No casualties.

 16th May 1940

 Bn in new position by 0700 hrs.
 “B”.
 “D”.
 “C” Coys in line.
 “A” in reserve – day spent in resting and preparing positions – No contact with enemy – Enemy air activity – British “Lysander” shot down by two enemy aircraft near “C” Coy.
-Coy Commanders Conference 1800 hrs – Withdrew at dusk through Foret de SOIGNES - New positions to be at RIBSTRAAT, near GRAMMONT (Editor Note on River Dendre) – 1st stage by march route.
+Coy Commanders Conference 1800 hrs – Withdrew at dusk through Foret de SOIGNES - New positions to be at RIBSTRAAT, near GRAMMONT (Editor Note on River Dendre) – 1st stage by march route..

 17th May 1940